2023 SEC and Corporate Governance UpdatePublications - Client Alert | January 3, 2023

 The SEC also adopted a new Item 402(x) of Regulation S-K, requiring companies to provide narrative disclosure in their proxy statements regarding the company’s policies and practices regarding the timing of option and option-like grants, including how the board determines when to grant options, whether and how material nonpublic information is taken into account when timing grants and whether the company has timed disclosure of material nonpublic information for the purpose of affecting executive compensation.
 Companies will also be required to report in their proxy statements any option awards beginning four business days before the filing of a periodic report or the filing or furnishing of a current report on Form 8-K that discloses material nonpublic information, including earnings information (other than a Form 8-K that discloses a material new option award grant under Item 5.02(e)), and ending one business day after a triggering event.
 The new disclosure must be in tabular format and tagged in inline XBRL.

 The amendments to Rule 10b5-1 will be effective 60 days following publication of the adopting release in the federal register.
 The amendments requiring new periodic report and proxy statement disclosures will be required for filings that cover the first full fiscal period that begins on or after April 1, 2023, except that the applicable date for smaller reporting companies is October 1, 2023.
-For most companies, the new 10b5-1 disclosures required to be made in periodic reports will first apply to the Form 10-Q or Form 10-K (as applicable) for the period ended June 30, 2023.
+For calendar year-end companies, the new 10b5-1 disclosures required to be made in periodic reports will first apply to the Form 10-Q for the period ending June 30, 2023.

 Dodd-Frank Era Clawback Rules Re-Opened and Adopted